UST-QuAntiL/qhana-docker/docs/quickstart.md

 ## Next Steps

-A more complicated experiment demonstartiong the capabilities of QHAna can be found in {doc}`muse`.
+A more complicated experiment demonstrating the capabilities of QHAna can be found in {doc}`muse`.

 {doc}`docker-compose` contains a detailed description of the containers defined in the docker-compose file.
 It also contains an overview of the network connectivity for troubleshooting.